Keele University in the UK offers Article 26 Sanctuary Scholarships for asylum seekers and forced migrants in the 2022/23 session.

 The scholarship will provide the following:

-- Full tuition fee costs for up to a maximum of four years
+- A full tuition fee waiver for up to 4 years

-- Personal Support: Support will also be developed for each successful student to enable them to identify and overcome barriers to achievement on their degree programme.
+- Personal support will also be available for each successful student to enable them to identify and overcome barriers to achievement on their degree programme.

 - Please be aware that the scholarship is unable to provide full maintenance support so applicants must be able to provide evidence that they will be able to cover their living costs whilst studying.